-The white grape comes from Hungary, Synonyms are Beljak, Fehér Kadarka, Fehér Muskotály, Huszár Szölö, Izsáki Fehér, Izsáki Sárfehér (second main name), Kadarka Fehér, Német Dinka and Vékonyhéjú.
-It may, however, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Sárfehér or Vékonyhéjú This was done in 2009 DNA analysis the earlier assumption was refuted that they are a color mutation the red variety kadarka be.
-However, the parentage is unknown.
-The variety was crossing partner in the new breed Mátrai Muskotály,
+The white grape variety comes from Hungary, Synonyms are Beljak, Fehér Kadarka, Fehér Muskotály, Huszár Szölö, Izsáki Fehér, Izsáki Sárfehér (second main name), Kadarka Fehér, Német Dinka and Vékonyhéjú.
+Despite apparently suggestive synonyms or morphological No similarities with the varieties Sárfehér or Vékonyhéjú be confused by being done in 2009 DNA analysis the previous assumption that it was a color was refuted mutation of the red variety kadarka be.
+The parentage is unknown.
+The variety was a cross partner in new breeding Mátrai Muskotály,

-The very late ripening variety is resistant to Botrytis, however, sensitive to drought and frost, It produces acidic, low-alcohol white wines that are mainly used as blends or sparkling wine.
-The variety was once widespread and became Germany in the first half of the 20th century table grape exported.
-Today she is experiencing a rebirth and is mainly in the field Kunság, as well as in smaller quantities also in the area Hajós-Baja grown.
-The Hungarian acreage in 2010 totaled 1,133 hectares (Kym Anderson ).
+The very late ripening variety is resistant to Botrytis, however sensitive to drought and frost, It produces acidic white wines with a low alcohol content, which are mainly used as blends or for sparkling wine production.
+The variety was once widespread and was brought to Germany in the first half of the 20th century table grape exported.
+Today she is experiencing a rebirth and is mainly in the area Kunság, as well as in smaller quantities in the area Hajós-Baja grown.
+The total area cultivated in Hungary in 2010 was 1,133 hectares (Kym Anderson ).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images : Doris Schneider, Ursula Brühl, Julius Kühn-Institut (JKI), Federal Research Center for Cultivated Plants,